KeckObservatory/mKTL/doc/example/get.rst

 Getting started
 ---------------

-.. py:currentmodule:: mktl.Client
+.. py:currentmodule:: mktl

-An :class:`Item` instance is required to perform any client operations; the :func:`mktl.get` method should be invoked to acquire a cached singleton for any/all subsequent use.
+An :class:`Item` instance is required to perform any client operations; the :func:`get` method should be invoked to acquire a cached singleton for any/all subsequent use.
 The required boilerplate is short::

     import mktl